 By the end of the 12th month your baby should:

-- Pull up to stand and may walk
+- Pull up to stand

 - Cruise around furniture

 - Drinks from an open cup with you holding the cup